• Skip to primary navigation

 • Garlic - For extra depth.
 You can mince fresh or use garlic powder in a pinch.

-• Chicken Broth – This gives you a flavorful liquid to carry everything.
-Water works in a pinch but broth makes it better.
+• Chicken Broth - This gives you a flavorful liquid to carry everything, preferably low-sodium chicken broth so you can better control the final salt level.

 • Bay Leaf and Thyme - Not required, but they give the soup a more rounded taste.